Oarhouse Pub of Manila

 Before Makati's sleek cocktail programs and BGC's rooftop terraces, there was Malate.
 Bocobo Street, where Oarhouse Pub sits at number 1690-A, belongs to a stretch of Manila that has been running bars, cafés, and late-night spots since the mid-twentieth century.
 The neighbourhood's drinking culture predates the craft cocktail movement by decades, and that history is legible in the streets themselves: low-slung buildings, tight sidewalks that fill with smoke and conversation past midnight, and the kind of foot traffic that suggests people have come here on purpose, not on the way to somewhere else.

 Oarhouse Pub occupies that tradition.
 The pub format it represents is not the Filipino interpretation of a hotel bar or a speakeasy-derived concept; it belongs to a more direct lineage of neighbourhood drinking, where the room is the experience and familiarity is the draw.
-Within Manila's wider bar scene, that positioning is increasingly distinct.
-As reviewed venues like The Curator, Oto, and The Back Room have built internationally recognised programs around technical cocktail craft, the pub tier has held its own by offering something those rooms are not designed to deliver: uncomplicated entry, no reservation required, and a session that can run as long as the night allows.
+Within Manila's wider bar scene, that positioning is increasingly distinct. the pub tier has held its own by offering something those rooms are not designed to deliver: uncomplicated entry, no reservation required, and a session that can run as long as the night allows.

 Manila's cocktail scene has matured fast.
 The city now competes in a regional conversation that includes Singapore, Bangkok, and Hong Kong, and venues like Oto and The Curator have placed on shortlists that give the scene genuine international standing.
 That momentum has concentrated investment and attention on the technical end of the market.
 The pub tier, meanwhile, operates on different criteria: the quality of a pour is less important than the consistency of the atmosphere, the size of the crowd, and whether the bar feels like yours after a second visit.